pboutes/jq-wasm/README.md

 # Getting started

+Be sure to have docker install on you machine

 1 - Create our container which will handle the build process
 ```
 docker build -t . jq-wasm